HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The **CMP** instruction compares two values for a condition and returns a result of zero or one.
 The **SHLA** instruction is a combination of shifting an operand and adding a value to it.
 Simple integer multiplication with small values can elegantly be done with the help of this instruction.
 The LDI instruction allows to load a 16-bit value into the right or left half of a register.
 There are options to clear the register upfront, and to deposit the respective half without modifying the other half of the register.
 This way immediate values with a full 32-bit range can be constructed.

-The **LDSID** instruction will return the segment id resulting from the operand mode and argument.

 <!--------------------------------------------------------------------------------------------------------->